alexpetros/bluebird/README.md

 ## How to use

 ### Setup
+1. Requires Python 3.
+I recommend installing from brew so that the `python3` alias works, until I get dependencies working better.

-1. Download your data dump from Facebook.
+2. Download your data dump from Facebook.
 You can learn about that process [here](https://www.facebook.com/help/131112897028467 "Facebook Help Center").
-It's not hard, you just submit a request and the data is ready to download in a few minutes.
+It's not hard, just submit a request and the data is ready to download in a few minutes.

-2. Download and extract the folder somewhere.
+3. Download and extract the folder somewhere.

-3. Clone the repo.
+4. Clone the repo.
 I'm not finished packaging it yet, so for now just work out of the repo's root directory and you're fine.

-4. Install dependencies with: `pip install -r requirements.txt`
+5. Install dependencies with: `pip3 install -r requirements.txt`

 ### Script (easy)